 Doc: VLT-MAN-ESO-19500-3600

-Issue: Issue 9.0
+Issue: Issue 11

-Date: Date 2009-04-22
+Date: Date 2010-06-21

-Page: 114 of 122
+Page: 120 of 128

 - Each stacked frame is resampled using the information from the input calibration image (WAVE_MAP) doing a polynomial interpolation with objnod.n_coeffs parameters to generate an output 3D frame as described in 11.1.21.
-This operation determines the dispersion, the minimum, the maximum and the central wavelength as well as the central pixel of the output calibrated image. - If objnod.north_south_ind == FALSE, a 3D frame is reconstructed from each stacked frame by using the information contained in the slitlet position table SLIT_POS. - The 3D frame is refined using different methods (objnod.fine_tuning_method).
+This operation determines the dispersion, the minimum, the maximum and the central wavelength as well as the central pixel of the output calibrated image. - If objnod.north_south_ind == FALSE, a 3D frame is reconstructed from each stacked frame by using the information contained in the slitlet position table SLIT_POS. - If the user provides in input a reference atmospheric refraction correction catalog frame (part of this kit distribution) tagged as ATM_REF_CORR, the recipes applies the atmospheric correction.
+This correction is important in particular in 25 mas setting where otherwise, after cube reconstruction, the object PSF center may move up to several spaxels (see 11.1.30). - The 3D frame is refined using different methods (objnod.fine_tuning_method).
 Possible values are P (polynomial of order objnod.order), S (Spline).
 The 3D frame is stretched in Y to make it appear as a parallepipedus with a square cross-section.
-We usually call this a "3D cube". - If objnod-sky_cor is TRUE and if the recipe parameter product-density is set to 2 sky line residuals are corrected as described in 11.1.26.
+We usually call this a "3D cube". - If objnod-sky_cor is TRUE and if the recipe parameter product-density is set to 3 sky line residuals are corrected as described in 11.1.26.
 We suggest to use this setting only after having verified that otherwhise the object spectrum contains sky line residuals.
 A more personalized correction of sky line residuals would follow the following steps: reduce the data without correcting for residuals and setting product-density to 2.
 Then correct each corresponding obj-sky pair with sinfo_utl_skycor and proper parameter setting.
 Finally use sinfo_utl_cubes_combine to reconstruct a cube mosaic. - If objnod.jitter_index==TRUE, finally all the cubes corresponding to the different object jittered positions are merged into a big data cube by averaging the overlap regions weighted by integration times and using a given kernel type objnod.kernel_type as described in 11.1.22 possibly scaling the sky background (if objnod.scale_sky == TRUE) and doing a kappa sigma clipping (if objnod.kappa_sigma == TRUE) of intensity outliers.

-11.2.9 STD star data reduction: sinfo rec jitter
+11.2.9 STD star data reduction: sinfo_rec_jitter